Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 14. Hiking Orpheus’ Hills

-You don’t really need a lot of walking to reach Orpheus’ Hills, a dreamy place with a fairy tale atmosphere, considered the spot where Orpheus used to get inspiration for his songs.
+You don’t really need a lot of walking to reach Orpheus’ Hills, a dreamy place with a fairy tale atmosphere.
+It is considered the spot where Orpheus used to get inspiration for his songs.
 The trail starts just below Snezhanka Peak, following a well-marked path that is relatively flat and does not involve much climbing.
 Romantic and inspiring, this is a fantastic place to take a relaxing break from Sofia.

 Devil’s Path Hiking Trail And Trigrad Gorge